In order to apply for DACA, you need to collect documents that prove you are eligible. You can get some of these documents from City agencies.

-- GED record (if you graduated from or are currently enrolled in NYC Department of Education GED program)
+- GED or TASC record (if you graduated from or are currently enrolled in a NYC Department of Education GED or TASC program)

 Visit the main office at your current or former school to request these documents.
 If your school is now closed, you should still go to the building where you last attended school to request these documents.
 Bring a valid ID (e.g., school photo ID, passport/foreign ID).